SIBO Diets: Diet Plans and Food Lists

 Here's more information on starting a low-fiber diet.

 With bad cases of SIBO it is possible that the gut has sustained more serious injury.
-In these cases you may benefit from mixing a SIBO diet with a gut healing diet like the GAPS diet.
+In these cases you may benefit from mixing a SIBO diet with a gut healing diet like the GAPS diet, or using the GPAPS diet after you've eradicated your SIBO to heal the gut.

 The GAPS Diet was developed by Dr Natasha Campbell-McBride to help treat digestive conditions such as SIBO, IBS, IBD and leaky gut as well as neurological issues such as ADHD, autism, anxiety and depression.